 What is UNL's Budget Model?

-The University of Nebraska-Lincoln has chosen an incentive-based management system.
+The University of Nebraska-Lincoln (UNL) has chosen an incentive based budget (IBB) model.
 This budget model will support the achievement of the University by decentralizing budget authority - transferring it from central administration to individual schools or programs.

 How does it work?